 It was never about the fact that this man dumped me because of chronic illness, and the effects of the illness, such as not being able to work, and not receiving an abundant income.
 This was about the fears and pain we both had not embraced yet, nor were yet ready to own up to.

 This is what relationships are meticulously good at, particularly intimate relationships.
 In our most vulnerable state of being, our deepest fears arise in the hope these will be healed by us.

 So, even though events or situations unfold for you and me that on the surface seem to be the direct cause of chronic illness, or the effects of chronic illness, these often are here to teach us and guide us to what we believe to be true about ourselves that are the actual cause of the pain we feel.
 Beliefs that are not in harmony with who we truly are.

 If only we look just that little bit deeper within ourselves.
 When we do, we free ourselves from the bounds of our own hurt and create that little bit more inner peace, love, and compassion for ourselves.
 All this chronic illness teaches us.
 And when you think about it, that’s quite a miracle in itself.

 Do you recall a situation, present or past, where you are or have been unknowingly rejecting yourself but believed it was because of chronic illness or someone else?

-Nicole Nyqvist helps women living with a chronic illness to see that chronic illness is not the enemy, but serves as a teacher to help them heal.
+Nicole Nyqvist, the author of "Dumped because of chronic illness or disability?," helps women living with a chronic illness to see that chronic illness is not the enemy, but serves as a teacher to help them heal.